Aztro-dev/UIL-Scraper/README.md

     - A pair of values separated by a comma that defines the conferences of each of the people
     - Example: `--conferences 1A,4A`
   - LEVEL (required):
-    - A pair of values separated by a comma that defines the districts/region of each of the people
+    - A flag defining the level of the competition.
+    - Example: `--district`
-    - Example: `--districts 11,4`
+    - Example: `--region`
-    - Example: `--regions 1,2`
+    - Example: `--state`